Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

     pip install aiohttp
 ```

-and update the code above to import `ChatCompletionsClient` from the `aio` namespace:
+and update the code above to import `asyncio`, and import `ChatCompletionsClient` from the `azure.ai.inference.aio` namespace instead of `azure.ai.inference`:

 ```python
 import asyncio